 The Institute of American Indian Arts is an Americans with Disabilities Act of 1990 (as amended) compliant institution and fully subscribes to all federal regulations relating to non-discrimination based upon disability.
 Should any student determine that a scheduled course, activity or facility is not accessible because of a disability, said student should speak with the instructor or the Dean of Students to request an appropriate accommodation.
-Students with issues relating to sight, hearing, mobility, learning, "invisible" and other disabilities should contact the ADA Office if they plan to request accommodations.
+Students with issues relating to sight, hearing, mobility, learning, "invisible" and other disabilities should contact the ADA Office in the Student Success Center if they plan to request accommodations.